by Monique Skidmore

 As with the cave houses, buildings developed around the environment.
 Not only are the white homes strikingly beautiful, but they’re also practical: they reflect the intense heat of the island and help keep interiors cool.

-Some historians also believe that whitewash was chosen because it was a cheap and readily available disinfectant, an important factor at a time when the Greek Isles were ravaged by disease such as cholera.
+Some historians also believe that whitewash was chosen because it was a cheap and readily available disinfectant, an important factor at a time when the Greek Isles were ravaged by diseases such as cholera.
 There were periods when the Greek government mandated the white and blue color scheme but later, locals saw the colors attracted tourists so the blue and white was maintained after Greek military rule ended.

 And so the history and architecture of Santorini unfold in fascinating chapters, allowing us to look at those glamorous white villas in a new way.